USA Swimming Sexual Abuse Lawsuits

 Suzette started swimming for USA Swimming clubs at the age of 10.
 From that time on, she was exposed to a world where swim coaches viewed young swimmers as their next conquest.

 “I frequently saw underage swimmers sitting on coaches’ laps,” she said.
 “It gave me the creeps.
-And when I was 12, I met another coach who Olympic gold medalist Deena Deardurff said had repeatedly sexually abused her.”
+And when I was 12, I met another coach who Olympic gold medalist Deena Deardorff said had repeatedly sexually abused her.”

 Ms. Deardorff said her abuse started in 1968 and continued through the 1972 Munich Olympics.